TonySerem/Bank-Loan-Report/README.md

 - Loan Applications for Credit Purpose has the highest applications of 18.2k while loan applications for renewable purpose has the         lowest applications of 0.1k
 - The Total Loan Applications by Home Ownership was; Rent-18.4k, Mortgage-17.1k, Own-2.8k

+## Conclusion

+The analysis revealed that the bank maintained a strong loan portfolio, with over 86% of issued loans classified as good loans.
+Loan demand increased steadily throughout the year, with December recording the highest number of applications.
+California accounted for the largest share of applications, while borrowers with over ten years of employment history represented the largest customer segment.
+These insights can support lending strategy, risk assessment, and customer targeting initiatives.

+ ## Recommendations
+- Continue monitoring the proportion of bad loans to maintain portfolio quality.
+- Investigate the factors driving strong loan demand in California and replicate successful strategies in other states.
+- Develop targeted products for borrowers with long employment histories, as they represent a significant share of applications.
+- Review low-performing loan purposes to determine whether marketing efforts should be adjusted.